DR MUHAMMAD AMJAD

 Eye Surgeon

-Slit lamp eye examination
+Slit lamp eye examination at Dr. Amjad's clinic in Islamabad

-Laser surgery under microscope
+Laser refractive surgery under operating microscope

 Back to Home